Update: This article was most recently updated Sept 2021 to reflect US road trip travel tips in 2021 amidst evolving conditions.

 We used this strategy during our Florida Keys road trip and it worked great!
 Rather than going to popular Key West during the weekend, we stayed in less-popular, Marathon.
 Then we went to the tourism magnet of Key West on a Tuesday.
 We were delighted to find the often-crowded streets of Key West entirely empty!
 Bartenders informed us that the weekends were still drawing a strong crowd.

-9) Avoid Any Emerging Covid Hotspots & How Locate Them
+9) Avoid Emerging Covid Hotspots & How Locate Them

-Don’t unknowingly venture into a Covid-19 hotspot during a summer 2021 road trip!
+Don’t unknowingly venture into a Covid-19 hotspot!
 There’s an obvious danger to travel to a destination where cases are rising fast and/or infection levels are high.
 Yet in addition to safety concerns, such areas will likely have heavier restrictions and closures in place, potentially making for an uncomfortable visit.

 10) Cities Have Obvious Drawbacks, but Don’t Ignore Them!